scarlehoff/pyHepGrid/docs/source/usage.rst

 ===============

 0. Make sure you have a working proxy
-1. initialise warmup runcard
+#. initialise warmup runcard (optional)
-2. run warmup runcard
+#. run warmup runcard (optional)
-3. switch warmup -> production in runcard
+#. switch warmup -> production in runcard
-4. When warmup complete, reinitialise runcard for production
+#.
+When warmup complete, reinitialise runcard for production
-5. run production runcard as many times as you like w/ different seeds
+#. run production runcard as many times as you like w/ different seeds
-6. pull down the results (finalisation)
+#. pull down the results (finalisation)

 runcard.py files details
 ========================